 Served in almost every restaurant, pub, diner, and roadside fish shack, haddock is the quintessential Maine seafood for any season.
 A lean white groundfish recognized by its medium flakes and mildly sweet in taste, once cooked, the moist texture remains dense yet tender and will fill your mouth with an exceptional meat-like flavor without a strong aftertaste.
 It can be prepared in several ways—baked, deep-fried, and broiled; stuffed, sauteed, or smoked—even poached—it makes excellent chowder and fish cakes.
 This tasty fish provides various nutritional benefits, too.
 It is lean in fat, high in protein, low in calories, and loaded with Omega-3 polyunsaturated fatty acids, minerals, and vitamins.

-Don’t forget you can order FRESH live lobsters or fresh-picked meat online for delivery directly to your door, or feel free to contact us— we would be happy to answer any of your questions.
+Remember to order FRESH live lobsters or fresh-picked meat online from Klenda.
+We also offer curbside pick-up at our South Portland location if you live locally – call for details and to place your order over the phone!
+For the best Maine lobster delivery directly to your door, feel free to contact us— we would be happy to answer any of your questions.